vilhelmbergsoe/site/blog/ascii-webcam.md

 incrementally fills the font space and gives the illusion of a brighter pixel.

-For example, a ' ' (space) character would represent a darker pixel and '@' would represent a brighter pixel.
+For example, a " " character would represent a darker pixel and '@' would represent a brighter pixel.

 [Rust](https://www.rust-lang.org/) 🦀 was my choice of programming language for implementing the ASCII webcam, mainly because I haven't had a chance to use it